"I do it all for my family": Minnie Dlamini is building her mom her dream home

-MaMkhize, Rachel Kolosi and Thando Thabethe Praise Minnie Dlamini for Renovating Her Parents’ Home
+MaMkhize, Rachel Kolisi and Thando Thabethe Praise Minnie Dlamini for Renovating Her Parents’ Home

 - Minnie Dlamini has been showered with praise after revealing that she is renovating her childhood home for her parents